Atacama’s Moon Valley

 Moving away from the road and into deeper softer sand, our guide led us upward.

-Unexpectedly, we began to climb the sandy dunes.
-I could only imagine what lie ahead: 360 degree views of the surrounding landscape.
+Up we went, climbing the sandy dunes.
+I couldn’t wait for what lie ahead: 360 degree views of the surrounding landscape.

 It was a tough hot climb but one by one we made our way toward the top.
 To one side was a steep cliff, while the other had rolling hills of soft smooth sand, only disrupted by rocks and debris that seemed out of place.
 Small wooden posts let us know our boundary.